galvandaniel/sand-sim/README.md

 > [!IMPORTANT]
 > Windows Defender may pop up with a [warning message](https://superuser.com/questions/1553842/windows-protected-your-pc) regarding "sand-sim-win.exe" being an unrecognized app.
 Clicking "More info" and then "Run anyway" will enable the app to run. (sand-sim is not malicious, the well-documented source code can checked to verify this)

-For Linux users, SDL2 must be installed system-wide.
+For Linux users, SDL2 can be installed system-wide.

 To do this, on a Debian-based distribution, run the following command: